Special Needs Assistance Fund

 The S.N.A.F. application process includes documentation of denial of benefits as well as proof of the need for the service or product.
 A confidential review and selection process by IOMOTC members chosen for their professional and personal expertise occurs quarterly.
 Payment on behalf of qualifiying families is made directly to the health care provider or vendor to assure correct application of S.N.A.F. funds.

-To make a financial contribution to help parents of twins and higher order multiples who have a child who is physically and/or mentally challenged or who is chronically ill, or to request information about how a family can qualify for S.N.A.F., please contact the S.N.A.F.
+To make a financial contribution to help assist families with multiple birth children meet the extraordinary expenses associated with raising a special needs, chronically ill or catastrophically injured child or immediate family member, or to request information about how a family can qualify for S.N.A.F., please contact the S.N.A.F.
 Chairman: Beth Ryan.